2qx/future-bitcoin-cash/flipstarter/proposal.md

 * It is not a stablecoin nor fiat-like hedging instrument.
 * No provision will be made to later turn it into a "stable" coin with hand waving.

 The idea exists outside the context where values are declared or dictated by a central bank.
 Without a fiat dollar amount attached, some people can't "get it", and they may be vocal about not "getting it"―and that's okay.
-The side bar is a great place to express or obtain from expressing values.
+The side bar is a great place to express or abstain from expressing values.

 The goal of the app is annualized returns and/or surfacing levers in the market that aren't typically available to individuals.
 Part of this design is to also omit certain levers actors have for controlling markets.